shafcodes/RealTimeSentimentAnalysisOnLeagueTweets/README.md

 3. How persistent is the positive or negative opinion?
 4. What are some of the keywords associated with the negative and positive sentiments?

+Usage:

+Update your Twitter credentials in the RealTimeTweetSentimentAnalysis notebook and run it.
+Make sure to adjust the keywords to match your requirements.

+Update the terms in the Dash Notebook and run it and view the simple dashboard at http://localhost:9990/